sassoftware/esp-studio-custom-windows/Getting Started/README.md

 This example uses two output variables.
 One is the mathematical operator and the other is the result of applying the operator to the input numbers.

 #### Initialization
-In this example, the **Initialization** tab contains an operator field which a dropdown list populated with the 4 supported mathematical operations: addition, subtraction, multiplication and division.
+In this example, the **Initialization** tab contains an operator field.
+This field is a drop-down list that is populated with the 4 supported mathematical operations: addition, subtraction, multiplication, and division.
 The default selected operation is multiplication.

 ### Page 3 - Code
 The **Code** page is used to define the Python or Lua code that runs in the custom window.
 In this example, Python is used.
 The `create` function specifies the code. `number_1` and `number_2` are the arguments to this function because `expand_parms` was enabled on the **Settings** page of the wizard.